-The Eastside Arts Initiative (EAI) plays an integral role in furthering the arts in Eastern LA County by providing grant funding for visual and performing arts programs while supporting local artists and arts organizations to develop innovative creative work.
-Up to $150,000 in total funding will be awarded this cycle.
+The Eastside Arts Initiative (EAI) plays an integral role in furthering the arts in Eastern LA County by providing funding for arts programming while supporting the innovative work of local artists and non-profit arts organizations.

 GRANT AMOUNTS $